Back to blog

 Camera: low angle, 24mm wide, dynamic

-Motion: 60fps slow-motion, board flips, body rotates
+Motion: 60fps slow-motion, board flips, body rotates, weight lands on bent knees

 12. Runner at sunrise